projectsveltos/sveltos/docs/index.md

 ---
-title: Kubernetes add-ons for clusterAPI and not.
+title: Kubernetes add-ons for clusterAPI
-description: Projectsveltos is a controller that that extends the functionality of Cluster API by providing a solution for managing the installation, configuration, upgrade, and deletion of kubernetes cluster add-ons using Helm charts and/or Kubernetes resource YAMLs
+description: Projectsveltos extends the functionality of Cluster API with a solution for managing the installation, configuration & deletion of kubernetes cluster add-ons.
 tags:
     - Kubernetes
     - add-ons